quipuapp/api-v1-docs/source/includes/_items.md

 Relationship name |  Constraints
 ----------------- |  -----------
-accounting_category | Can only be set for invoice, simplified invoice and additional income items accounting_subcategory | Can only be set for invoice, simplified invoice and additional income items.
+accounting_category | REQUIRED Can only be set for invoice, simplified invoice and additional income items accounting_subcategory | Can only be set for invoice, simplified invoice and additional income items.
 If you set this, you must also set the accounting category